Normal mode

 Scrolling

-• Ctrl+d scroll half page down
+• Ctrl+d scroll half a page down

-• Ctrl+u scroll half page up
+• Ctrl+u scroll half a page up

 • Ctrl+f scroll one page forward